CorrelAidSwitzerland/sdghackathon/README.md

 #### Changes made to the original P3 databse
+We deleted all Projects that did not have an abstract.
 The following variables have been deleted:
 * Project Title English | text
 * Responsible Applicant | text